Sinnaj94/raspberry_strom/README.md

 Clone this Repository.
 Install the node_modules using the command ```npm install```.
 To deploy the Software to your Pi, setup the [gulpfile](./source/gulpfile.js) to match your Raspberry Pi Hostname / IP Adress.
 Type the command ```gulp deploy --staging``` to deploy to the Raspberry Pi.

 ### Raspberry Pi
-Install the Flask Server using the command ```pip install Flask```.
-Detailed Installation Guide on Flask can be found [here](http://flask.pocoo.org/docs/0.12/installation/).
+Get Pip.
 Navigate to the source folder on your Raspberry Pi via SSH.
+Install the requirements using the command ```pip install -r requirements.txt```.
 Type the command ```sudo python app.py``` to start the Application.
 Now you can navigate to your raspberry Pi IP on the Browser.

 ## Credits
 The Software uses the Script [elropi.py](http://pastebin.com/aRipYrZ6) from HeikoHeiko.